coffee2code/obfuscate-email/readme.txt

 1. Whether installing or updating, whether this plugin or any other, it is always advisable to back-up your data before starting
 1. Install via the built-in WordPress plugin installer.
 Or download and unzip `obfuscate-email.zip` inside the plugins directory for your site (typically `wp-content/plugins/`)
 1. Activate the plugin through the 'Plugins' admin menu in WordPress
-1. Go to `Settings` -> `Obfuscate E-mail` admin options page (which you can also get to via the Settings link next to the plugin on the Manage Plugins page) and optionally customize the settings.
+1. Go to `Settings` -> `Obfuscate Email` admin options page (which you can also get to via the Settings link next to the plugin on the Manage Plugins page) and optionally customize the settings.

 == Frequently Asked Questions ==